sdesabbata/granolarr/docs/practicals/bookdown/114_P_RProgramming.md

 ```

+## Exercise 2.1

+**Question 2.1.1:** Use the modulo operator `%%` to create a conditional statement that prints `"Even"` if a number is even and `"Odd"` if a number is odd.

+**Question 2.1.2:** Encapsulate the conditional statement written for *Question 2.1.1* into a `for` loop that executes the conditional statement for all numbers from 1 to 10.

+**Question 2.1.3:** Encapsulate the conditional statement written for *Question 2.1.1* into a `for` loop that prints the name of cities in odd positions (i.e., first, third, fifth) in the vector `c("Birmingham", "Derby", "Leicester", "Lincoln", "Nottingham", "Wolverhampton")`.

+**Question 2.1.4:** Write the code necessary to print the name of the cities in the vector `c("Birmingham", "Derby", "Leicester", "Lincoln", "Nottingham", "Wolverhampton")` as many times as their position in the vector (i.e., once for the first city, two times for the second, and so on and so forth).

 ## Function definition

-Recall from the first lecture that *an* **algorithm** *or effective procedure is a mechanical rule, or automatic method, or programme for performing some mathematical operation* (Cutland, 1980).
+Recall from the lecture that *an* **algorithm** *or effective procedure is a mechanical rule, or automatic method, or programme for performing some mathematical operation* (Cutland, 1980).
 A **program** is a specific set of instructions that implement an abstract algorithm.
 The definition of an algorithm (and thus a program) can consist of one or more **function**s, which are sets of instructions that perform a task, possibly using an input, possibly returning an output value.

 The code below is a simple function with one parameter.
 The function simply calculates the square root of a number.
+Add the code below to your script and run that portion of the script (or type the code into the Console).

 ```r